JurgenHasmeta22/movielandia/docs/instructions.md

 ## Project Context

 **MovieLandia24** is a social media platform for cinema enthusiasts to explore, review, and engage with movies and series.
-Built with Next.js 15 and React 19 RC, it uses Material UI (MUI) v6 with Emotion for styling and adheres to modern web standards for performance and maintainability.
+Built with `Next.js 15` and `React 19 RC`, it uses `Material UI (MUI) v6` with `Emotion` for styling and adheres to modern web standards for performance and maintainability.

 ## Coding Instructions and Implementation Guidelines

 ### Coding Instructions Guidelines

-- Follow the user’s requirements carefully & to the letter.
+- **Follow the user’s requirements carefully & to the letter.**
 - **Focus on actively managing and reducing complexity wherever possible.
 Complexity is the enemy.**
 - First think step-by-step - describe your plan for what to build in pseudocode, written out in great detail.
-- Confirm, then write code!
 - Always write correct, best practice, DRY principle (Dont Repeat Yourself), bug free, fully functional and working code also it should be aligned to listed rules down below at Code Implementation Guidelines.
 - Prefer iteration and modularization over code duplication.
 - Focus on easy and readability code, over being performant.
 - Use descriptive variable names with auxiliary verbs (e.g., isLoading, hasError).
-- Use functional and declarative programming patterns; avoid classes.
+- Use functional and declarative programming patterns, avoid classes.
-- Fully implement all requested functionality.
+- **Fully implement all requested functionality.**
-- Leave NO todo’s, placeholders or missing pieces.
+- **Leave NO todo’s, placeholders or missing pieces.**
 - Ensure code is complete!
 Verify thoroughly finalised.
 - Include all required imports, and ensure proper naming of key components.
-- Be concise Minimize any other prose.
+- **Be concise Minimize any other prose.**
-- If you think there might not be a correct answer, you say so.
+- **If you think there might not be a correct answer, you say so.**
-- If you do not know the answer, say so, instead of guessing.
+- **If you do not know the answer, say so, instead of guessing.**
-- Consider new technologies and contrarian ideas, not just the conventional wisdom.
 - Please respect my prettier preferences when you provide code.
 - Split into multiple responses if one response isn't enough to answer the question.
-- Consider other possibilities to achieve the result, do not be limited by the prompt.
 - Verify if a package is listed in `package.json` before suggesting installation, never assume its presence.
-- Change only the discussed areas, avoid unrelated modifications unless explicitly requested.
+- **Change only the discussed areas, avoid unrelated modifications unless explicitly requested.**

 ### Code Implementation Guidelines